chari00/TypeScript-Tutorial/README.md

 # TypeScript Tutorial - SoC Hackathon
-  This is a School of Code Challenge for bootcampers to create training materials to help your colleagues learn TypeScript so that it's more easily adopted across the organisation.
+  This is a School of Code Challenge for bootcampers to create training materials to help colleagues learn TypeScript so that it's more easily adopted across the organisation.

 ## Table of Content
 - [Planning](#Planning)